 Chewing gum is not allowed on school grounds.

 Student Phone Usage

 All students (K-6) may have cell phones, pagers, and other electronic signaling devices on school grounds and school buses, at school-sponsored activities, and while under the supervision of district employees.
-Students may use cellular phones, pagers, and other electronic devices on school campus before school begins and after school ends.
-These devices must be kept out of sight (in backpacks or given to the teacher to hold) and turned off during instruction and in the classroom.
+Students may use cellular phones, pagers, and other electronic signaling devices on school campus before school begins and after school ends.
+These devices must be kept out of sight (in backpacks or given to the teacher to hold) and turned off during school hours.